MockQL - GraphQL Mock Data Generator for VS Code

 Frontend Developer Mode

-- The extension scans your workspace for all GraphQL operations (queries and mutations)
+- Scans for all GraphQL operations (queries/mutations)

 GQL Tests Mode

-- The extension scans your workspace for all GraphQL type definitions
+- Scans for all GraphQL type definitions

 Configuration Options